 With the introduction of the TesiraFORTÉ DAN, it is possible to utilize the Dante protocol in the TesiraFORTÉ line of products.
 While the TesiraFORTÉ DAN is primarily intended to be used in smaller systems where only one TesiraFORTÉ is required, it is possible to use multiple TesiraFORTÉ DANs in a single system.
 Such systems will require some additional considerations, and this article discusses the important things to consider when using more than one TesiraFORTÉ DAN in a single Tesira system.

-We strongly recommend using a Tesira Server or Server-IO with DAN-1 cards if your system requires more than one TesiraFORTÉ DAN.
-Due to the potential signal flow complexities of the layout resulting from 2 or more TesiraFORTÉ DAN in a file it is likely that any potential savings on hardware will be offset by added labor fees during programming and testing.
-The use of a Server or Server-IO allows the addition of an AVB card to gang multiple chassis together via an AVB backbone.
+We recommend using a Tesira Server-IO with DAN-1 cards if your system requires more than two TesiraFORTÉ DAN units.
+Due to the potential signal flow complexities of the layout resulting from 2 or more TesiraFORTÉ DAN in a file it is likely that any potential savings on hardware will be offset by added labor fees during programming and commissioning.
+Use of a Server-IO allows the optional addition of an AVB-1 card to gang multiple chassis together via an AVB backbone making the system much more flexible and expandable via Dante and AVB.

 Design and commissioning considerations